 Undo & Redo

 Any action you perform in Divi Builder can be undone and any undone action can also be re-performed.
-The Undo and Redo commands (which are also available using the Change History button located in the main page controls located at the bottom of the visual builder interface) can also be accessed by right-clicking the mouse.
+The Undo and Redo commands (which are also available using the Change History button brel in the main page controls located at the bottom of the visual builder interface) can also be accessed by right-clicking the mouse.

 Save to library